 Mr. Rikhy is the former President and CEO of CCR USA, CCR Group’s international subsidiary.
 Before that, he was founder and CEO of Sigma Infrastructure Partners and Senior Vice President at Airports Worldwide.
 He served on the boards of all of Airports Worldwide’s assets, including as Chairman of TBI US, an airport portfolio with five management contracts at US airports (e.g., Atlanta Hartsfield, Burbank) and a long-term lease at Orlando Sanford.
 His experience also includes leading airport transactions in the United States and globally for Vantage Airport Group and Airport Group International.
 He has been directly involved in key US P3 airport transactions, as well as airport privatizations in Europe, the Americas and Caribbean, and Australasia.

 Mr. Rikhy holds a degree in economics from University of Virginia and a master’s degree in business with a concentration in finance from Johns Hopkins University.

-  Prior to joining LendLease, Mr. Ruh was the CEO of GE Digital and the Chief Digital Officer for GE.
-He grew the overall GE digital sales 2.5x and established the GE Digital business unit.
-During his tenure, Mr. Ruh led the charge to develop the first cloud-based platform for the industrial world.
-A recognized expert in the emerging Industrial Internet of Things he helped establish the Industrial Internet Consortium, was a member of the US Dept of Commerce Digital Economy Board of Advisors, Executive Board member of the Bay Area Council as well as the Co-Chair of the Bay Area Council India Initiative and is a member of the board of the Magna Corporation.
+Prior to joining Lendlease, Mr. Ruh was the CEO of GE Digital and the Chief Digital Officer for GE.
+During his tenure, Mr. Ruh led the charge to develop the first cloud-based platform for the industrial world and established the GE Digital business unit.
+A recognized expert in the emerging Industrial Internet of Things he helped establish the Industrial Internet Consortium and was a member of the US Dept of Commerce Digital Economy Board of Advisors.

 Construction Management Association of America